 “I even thought myself it might not make it,” Mrs. Boutte later confessed.
-“I was asking my neighbors if they find pieces of the fence to please return them after the storm.
+“I was asking my neighbours if they find pieces of the fence to please return them after the storm.
 Everybody always thought it was pretty, but they didn’t think it was strong.”

 Riding out the storm, Mrs. Boutte and her husband Craig periodically checked on the 410-ft. long Westech Fence fence through windows.